anonymcode/cikm2022/README.md

   - svd_grid
   - svdN_grid

-You can also specify your onw grid files and place them into the `grids` folder.
+You can also specify your onw grid-search config files and place them into the `grids` folder.
 Or, alternatively, modify the default ones listed above.

 If you have `wanbd` login and want to store results in the cloud, then remove `--bypass_wandb` switch.
 You may need to properly initialize your wandb project/entity settings or set `sweep_args` dictionary in the `tune.py` module.
 You can also explicitly specify an existing sweep to report to by passing `--sweep=<sweep-id>`.